Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Details for AODLibpro Construction

 \subsection{Details for hybrid sampling basis}

-\textbf{Calculation of OIQ.} OIQ incorporates traditional fidelity-based image quality metrics (PSNR and SSIM~\citep{wang2004image}) as well as the SFR-based metric to provide an image quality assessment considering optical properties:
+\textbf{Calculation of OIQ.} Following~\cite{qian2026unicac}, OIQ incorporates traditional fidelity-based image quality metrics (PSNR and SSIM~\cite{wang2004image}) as well as the SFR-based metric to provide an image quality assessment considering optical properties:

-where PSNR and SSIM are processed following~\citep{liang2024ntire} to obtain normalized metrics, while SFR is represented as OIQE~\citep{jiang2024minimalist}, which denotes the ratio of the SFR of the evaluated target to that of a lens without OD.
-The weights are set to $\lambda_1=0.4,\lambda_2=0.3,\lambda_3=0.3$ to control the value ranges so that the $3$ normalized metrics are close in range following~\citep{liang2024ntire}.
+where PSNR and SSIM are processed following~\cite{liang2024ntire} to obtain normalized metrics, while SFR is represented as OIQE~\cite{jiang2024minimalist}, which denotes the ratio of the SFR of the evaluated target to that of a lens without optical degradation.
+Consistent with~\cite{qian2026unicac}, the weights are set to $\lambda_1=0.4,\lambda_2=0.3,\lambda_3=0.3$ to balance the contributions of the three normalized metrics.

-\textbf{Definition of OD severity category.} The average OIQ across the $5$ knife-edge image patches of different FoVs is calculated to represent the overall severity level of the target lens's OD.
-The average OIQ lies within $[0, 1]$, where a larger value indicates lower overall OD severity (higher optical image quality).
-Therefore, we divide the range into $3$ intervals to categorize different OD severity levels for sampling, as shown in Figure~\ref{fig:oiqrange}.
+\textbf{Definition of Severity-Class.} The average OIQ across the $5$ knife-edge image patches of different FoVs is calculated to represent the overall severity level of the target lens's optical degradation.
+The average OIQ lies within $[0, 1]$, where a larger value indicates lower overall optical degradation severity (higher optical image quality).
+Therefore, we divide the range into $3$ intervals to categorize different optical degradation severity levels for sampling, as shown in Figure~\ref{fig:oiqrange}.

-\textbf{Calculation of the spatial uniformity.} We first define the coefficient of variation (CV) from the variance and mean of OIQ across the $5$ FoVs, then use it to compute a spatial uniformity metric $U_{S}$ that measures the uniformity of the OD spatial distribution:
+\textbf{Calculation of the spatial uniformity.} As proposed in~\cite{qian2026unicac}, we use the coefficient of variation (CV) from the variance and mean of OIQ across the $5$ FoVs, then use it to compute a spatial uniformity metric $U_{S}$ that measures the uniformity of the optical degradation spatial distribution:

 where $OIQ_{i}$ is the OIQ of the $i_{th}$ FoV.
-A larger $U_S$ indicates that the OD spatial distribution of the lens is more uniform.
+A larger $U_S$ indicates that the optical degradation spatial distribution of the lens is more uniform.